Child playing with stove caused deadly Bronx apartment fire, officials say

 Firefighters were on the scene within minutes, Nigro said.

-New York Mayor Bill de Blasio called the city's worst fire in a quarter-century "an unspeakable tragedy," and warned that the death toll could rise.
+New York Mayor Bill de Blasio called the city's worst fire in a quarter-century "an unspeakable tragedy."

 "In the middle of the holiday season, a time when families are together, tonight here in the Bronx there are families that have been torn apart," the mayor said.
 "Based on the information we have now, this will rank as one of the worst losses of life to a fire in many, many years."